King Zhaoxiang of Qin: Legacy

 King Zhaoxiang died at age 75 in 251 BC, having outlived his eldest son, who died in 267 BC while serving as a hostage in the state of Wei.
 He was succeeded by his second son King Xiaowen.

-Reigning over 55 years, he was one of the longest-serving rulers during the Eastern Zhou Dynasty.
-Although making numerous policy mistakes during his later years, his aggressive territorial expansions were pivotal in consolidating the state of Qin as the dominant military powerhouse in the late Warring States period.
-It was the strategic dominance established during his reign that paved the way to Qin's eventual successful unification of China under his great-grandson, Ying Zheng.
+Reigning for over 55 years, he was one of the longest-serving rulers during the Eastern Zhou dynasty.
+Although making numerous policy mistakes during his later years, his aggressive territorial expansions were pivotal in consolidating the state of Qin as the dominant military powerhouse of the late Warring States period.
+It was the strategic dominance established during his reign that paved the way for Qin's eventual successful unification of China under his great-grandson, Ying Zheng.

-In manga and anime Kingdom, he was described as a "War God", which he led Qin through bloody battles alongside his 6 most elite generals, including Bai Qi, Wang He, Wang Yi, Liao, Sima Cuo and Hu Shang.